Travel Hacks When On Your Period

 By The Honey Pot Company

 Travel can make period cycles unpredictable and even irregular at times, often due to the stress from a change of location.
-However, having your menstrual cycle during your trip shouldn’t make or break your vacation.
+However, having your period while traveling shouldn’t make or break your vacation.

 Here are five feminine hygiene hacks to help you avoid those frustrating period symptoms!